ExaWorks/job-api-spec/specification.md

 List<String> list()
 ```

-Return a list of job IDs which are known to this executor instance.
+Return a list of native job IDs which are known to this executor instance.
 The
 returned list MAY contain IDs of jobs which were not submitted via this
-instance, and MAY NOT contain IDs of jobs which have been submitted by this
+instance, and MAY be missing IDs of jobs which have been submitted by this
-instance, but are finalized and purged already.
+instance but are finalized and purged already.
 IDs for any job which has been
 submitted via this instance and which is not yet in a final state MUST be
 returned.
 The returned IDs can be used to (re-)attach a job instance to the job
 via the `executor.attach(id)` call.
 This implies that the call SHALL only